Discrimination of metric theories: Acknowledgements

 \section{Acknowledgements}

-This work was supported by Universidad Mayor PEP I-2019020 and the National Agency of Research and Development (ANID) -- Millennium Science Initiative Program -- ICN17$_-$012.
-MRT acknowledges the support of Fondecyt project No. $3230407$.
+OJ was supported by the Universidad Mayor PUENTE-2024-17.
+AD and FJL were supported by the National Agency of Research and Development (ANID) -- Millennium Science Initiative Program -- ICN17$_-$012.
+MRT acknowledges the support of Fondecyt postdoctoral project No. $3230407$.